pulumi/pulumi-hugo/themes/default/content/blog/pulumi-insights-ai-cli/index.md

 The combination of rich query syntax, AI Assist and property search makes it easy and exciting to interactively find the information you are looking for about resources in your stack.

-And of coure, you can jump straight into the console to drill down even further into your data.
+And of course, you can jump straight into the console to drill down even further into your data.

 ![org search ai](./consolesearch.png)